eguneys/solitaire/STORY.md

 1 Week later: (The big event)

 Eren spends the rest of the week at home in leisure.
 Finally it's sunny on Monday, he takes his boat to fishing.
 His net full of fish, he returns relatively happy, until he beaches his boat.
 He discovers an abandoned body washed up into shore.
 As he turns it face up, body bleeds through it's stomach revealing a glass bottle inside it.
+He opens the bottle and picks up what seems to be a note.

 > So it was alien